Kunlong1994/lab3/Alt-Lab-2.-DIY-Arduino.md

 You can see the final design and compare the differences.
 5. Before getting anything manufactured hit the ULP button, generate BOM.
 Find a link to every component you will need for your board.
 [Digikey](https://www.digikey.com/) is a good resource for this.

-## Send Ilan your schematic, board, BOM and who you think you might order from BEFORE ordering anything.
+## Get your schematic, board, BOM and who you think you might order reviewed from BEFORE ordering anything.